What is Identity Theft?

 - Review your Consumer Credit Reports regularly.

-- When creating passwords or PINS, do not use Social Security numbers, mother's maiden name, date of birth, or any part of your name (first, middle, last).
+- When creating passwords or PINS, do not use Social Security numbers, mother’s maiden name, date of birth, or any part of your name (first, middle, last).
+Try to create difficult passwords using a combination of letters, numbers, special characters, and capital letters that are at least 9 digits long.

 - Beware of mail, e-mail, or telephone calls informing you of prizes or awards, especially if they ask for personal or financial account information.